hexchat/documentation/appearance.rst

 Usermenu
 ~~~~~~~~

 In order to add custom entries to your menu you need to first enable the usermenu with the command :command:`/set gui_usermenu on` which may require a restart.
 Once this is enabled you can go to :menuselection:`Usermenu --> Edit this Menu` to add any `command <commands.html>`_  you would like.
+For menu entries it supports the same as `Userlist Popups <appearance.html#userlist-popup>`_.